 FEATURE – When middle managers are stressed and overworked, there is no time left for them to improve.
 Changing the interaction between leaders and teams, using lean principles and empowering people, can truly ignite your transformation.

-Words: Wiebe Nijdam, Director, Lean Management Instituut
+Words: Wiebe Nijdam, former Director, Lean Management Instituut

 Lean can be frustrating at times.
 It is all too common to see organizations draw their value stream maps, coach their people, diligently apply their lean tools and yet fail to turn around.
 It is hard to accept that results are not coming when we think we are doing everything the way we are supposed to.

 We at Lean Management Instituut have been looking into this to try to identify the missing link.
 While there are a million reasons a lean transformation can fail to produce the desired results, one element seems to come back over and over again: the interaction between the leader and the team the leader works with.

 Let’s take a look at a typical initial situation in an organization that is struggling to progress on its lean journey.

 On one side, we have a leader controlling a group of individuals and trying to ensure they do things the way they should.
 The leader is constantly busy fighting fires and checking what people are doing, which leaves her with no time to improve.
 In the (false) hope to control the situation, leaders tend to develop one-to-one relationships with a few key people reporting directly to them.